If you’re anything like me, you reach for your phone the second you wake up in the morning.

 Then, after spending way too much time on Twitter and Facebook, you make the 10-step commute to your home office.

 The first thing you do when you open your laptop?

 Check Google Analytics, of course.
 You want to see how much your traffic your latest posts are getting.

 Your blog traffic isn’t growing.
-At all.